 Geneva Robinson, who dressed as a witch to physically and emotionally abuse her grandchildren, was g

-Abusive grandma who dressed as witch given 3 life sentences in O - WTOC-TV: Savannah, Beaufort, SC, News, Weather & Sports Geneva Robinson, who dressed as a witch to physically and emotionally abuse her grandchildren, was given three life sentences.
+Abusive grandma who dressed as witch given 3 life sentences in O - Fox29 WFLX TV, West Palm Beach, FL-news & weather Geneva Robinson, who dressed as a witch to physically and emotionally abuse her grandchildren, was given three life sentences.

 Comments